thoughtspot/thoughtspot.github.io/_admin/loading/loading-intro.md

 If you're uploading data through the Web interface, you can use a native Excel file.
-If you want to use a CSV (comma separated values) or delimited file, or you are loading using ThoughtSpot Loader, you'll need to [create CSV files with the data to be loaded](load-from-web-browser.html#create-a-csv-file) first.
+If you want to use a CSV (comma separated values) or delimited file, or you are loading using ThoughtSpot Loader, you must [create CSV files with the data to be loaded](load-from-web-browser.html#create-a-csv-file) first.

 {% include note.html content="End users will almost always work with worksheets and data they upload." %}